State Aid Programs

 How to Apply

 To apply for a Cal Grant, you must submit a Free Application for Federal Student Aid (FAFSA) or Dream Act application by March 2 each year.
 You must also submit a GPA Verification Form to the state on or before March 2 each year.
-If you are a current student at Cypress College and have earned 16-24 units from Cypress College, we will electronically submit your GPA verification.
-If either of these post-mark dates are missed, you will not be considered for a Cal Grant.
+If you are a current student at Cypress College and have completed at least 16 units at Cypress College, we will electronically submit your GPA verification.
+Community Colleges have a second deadline to submit a GPA verification on September 2 each year.
+This will allow students who complete 16 units after summer semester to apply for a Cal Grant.

 There are four types of Cal Grants that a student might receive at Cypress College:

 - Cal Grant A — designed for students transferring to a four-year college/university in California.
-If you receive a Cal Grant A, you will not receive funds while at Cypress College, unless you are pursuing a Bachelor’s Degree in Funeral Service.
-However, you can put the grant on reserve until you transfer from Cypress College to a four-year school.
+If you receive a Cal Grant A, you will not receive funds while at Cypress College, unless you are pursuing a bachelor’s degree in Funeral Service.
+Your Cal Grant A will be placed on reserve by the state for up to two years until you transfer to a four-year college.
+You can confirm this information by logging into your WebGrants account.

 How will I know if I’m awarded a Cal Grant?